Prometheus Pushgateways - Everything You Need To Know

 curl -X PUT http://localhost:9091/api/v1/admin/wipe

-Enabling it also makes a nice button appear in the UI which lets you do the same thing:
+Enabling it also makes a nice button appear in the UI, which lets you do the same thing:

 undefined

-Finally, you can use the grouping labels that you have used before to delete the metrics.
-It is exactly identical to sending n metrics, but instead of the POST verb, you need to use DELETE.
+Finally, you can use the grouping labels you have used before to delete the metrics.
+It is identical to sending n metrics, but instead of the POST verb, you need to use DELETE.
 You can specify that via -X for cURL or -Method for Powershell.
 For example, if you have some metrics identified by job=”metricfire” and instance=”article” then you can delete them with cURL by sending a request:

 curl -X DELETE http://localhost:9091/metrics/job/metricfire/instance/article